merryt/bjj-mindmap/content/Flipped Class Workouts/De La Riva & Reversed De La Riva.md

 # Game 3
 ### Setup
-Top player is standing and places one leg near the butt of bottom., Bottom player gets into their choice of De La Riva or Reversed De La Riva.
+Top player is standing and places one leg near the butt of bottom., Bottom player gets into their choice of [[De la riva guard|De La Riva]] or [[Reverse de la riva guard|Reverse De La Riva]].
 ### Top
 - Try to outside pass and get chest to chest